dandreaj/cloud-ui-take-home/README.md

 Determine what information would be important for the user and display it in one or two pages.

 You can use this project to set up the environment quickly.
-Feel free to add what you feel is necessary but please don't spend more than 2 - 3 hour.
+Feel free to add what you feel is necessary but please don't spend more than 2 - 3 hours.

 You can install the project with